getpawprint/slate/source/includes/_payments_v2.md

 ```

 Amount is in cents, and may be less than the remaining balance on the charge.
-Returns the newly payment object.
+Returns the newly created payment object.
 If the payment instrument could not be charged (e.g. insufficient balance or credit limit exceeded),
 the payment's `status` will be `failed` and the error message will be in the `message` field.

 Errors:
-HTTP 400/Bad Request if the payment amount exceeds the remaining balance on the charge, or the amount is 0, negative or not a Javascript safe integer.
+- HTTP 400/Bad Request if the payment amount exceeds the remaining balance on the charge, or the amount is 0, negative or not a Javascript safe integer.
-HTTP 404/Resource Not Found if the payment instrument does not exist (including the case where the payment instrument for the client was saved from a different practice)
+- HTTP 404/Resource Not Found if the payment instrument does not exist (including the case where the payment instrument for the client was saved from a different practice)

 ### HTTP Request
 `POST /charge/:charge_external_id/payment`